paz-sh/paz-vagrant/README.md

 #### Provisioning with user-data

-The Vagrantfile will provision your CoreOS VM(s) with [coreos-cloudinit][coreos-cloudinit] if a `user-data` file is found in the project directory. coreos-cloudinit simplifies the provisioning process through the use of a script or cloud-config document.
+The Vagrantfile will provision your Paz VM(s) with [coreos-cloudinit][coreos-cloudinit] if a `user-data` file is found in the project directory. coreos-cloudinit simplifies the provisioning process through the use of a script or cloud-config document.

 To get started, copy `user-data.sample` to `user-data` and make any necessary modifications.